PokemonGoMap/RocketMap/docs/extras/Speed-Scanning.md

 > Does Speed Scan still find new spawns even if TTH complete is less than 100%?

 Yes.
-For the few spawns where the TTH still hasn't been found, there is usually only a few minutes when it could be, so Speed Scan still queues those new spawns, and is probably only late to scan them by a minute or two.
+For the few spawns where the TTH still hasn't been found, there is usually only a few minutes when it could be, so Speed Scan still queues those new spawns and is probably only late to scan them by a minute or two.

->How many workers will I need?
+>How many workers will I need for the initial scan?

 Here's a rough formula for how many workers: